perfectomobile/examples/README.md

 <tr>
 <td>PerfectoCucumber</td>
 <td>
-    This code showes how to run cucmber (JVM) test on real device in perfectomobile cloud. the test open the post office web page and vlaidate spcific zip code.
+    This code shows how to run Cucumber (JVM) test on real device in Perfecto Mobile cloud.
+    The test open the post office web page and validate specific zip code.
     The folder contains four files:<br>
-    <b>PostOffice.Feature</b> the test case description in english. <br>
+    <b>PostOffice.Feature</b> the test case description in English. <br>
     <b>PostofficeDefs.java</b> the test case translator between the feature file and the test implementation. <br>
     <b>PostOffice.java</b> The java code which execute the test on the device in Perfecto Mobile cloud. <br>
     <b>RunCukesTest.java</b> the test executer